 Moving Materials: Architecture, Extraction, and Colonial Railway Infrastructures in South Africa

-main applicant: Meghan Ho-Tong
+main applicant: Meghan Ho-Tongco-applicant: Alejandro Campos

 Funded by Dutch Research Council (NWO)